 Roman Cuisine in Prati and Trionfale

-The neighborhood just north of the Vatican is pleasantly tourist free and residential.
-Its food shops and covered market are sensational and the area is home to the world’s best pizza by the slice.
+The neighborhood just north of the Vatican is pleasantly tourist free and residential, making for a truly local experience as residents shop for their groceries.
+Its food shops and covered market, a modern construction that is one of the largest in Rome, are sensational and the area is home to the world’s best pizza by the slice.
 This walking tour will explore this overlooked district and focus on its delis, bakeries, market, cafes and gelato shops.
+Visitors who have already explored the historic center or are looking for a more authentic culinary experience will come away with an understanding of how Roman residents eat and shop in their own neighborhoods.
+For a brief introduction to the Trionfale district, check out this video on my YouTube Channel.
+Rate excludes the cost of food and beverages consumed during the tour.

 Food & Archeology: Trade, Traffic, and Enterprise from Antiquity to Today

 A source of both nutrition and pleasure, food is also a booming commercial enterprise with a long, storied history.
 This tour allows visitors to mix archeology and culinary history in order to better understand the commercial aspect of Rome’s cuisine throughout history.
-Our time begins in the ancient produce and cattle markets near the Tiber River before proceeding to the Capitoline Hill.
+Our time begins in the ancient produce and cattle markets near the Tiber River before proceeding to the base of the Capitoline Hill.
 A site for ancient animal sacrifice, it will allow us to understand the importance of religious ritual and the economy of food in the ancient world.
-As a way to discover well known sites in a new light, monuments such as at the Circus Maximus also help explain how cuisine was used as a means to satisfy and manipulate the ancient Roman population.
-We then moved toward Testaccio, an area where both ancient and modern archeological ruins testify to the diets and tastes of Romans from antiquity to present day.
-Issues of hygiene, regulation, importation, and economics are all ripe for discussion as we discover the evolution of food commerce in Rome.
-Our time concludes with a stroll through one of Testaccio’s former slaughterhouses and a visit to Città dell’Altra Economia, a space dedicated to organic food and wine, bringing our lesson full circle from antiquity to modern day.
+As a way to discover well-known sites in a new light, monuments such as at the Circus Maximus also help explain how cuisine was used as a means to satisfy and manipulate the ancient Roman population.
+We then moved to Testaccio, an area where both ancient and modern archeological ruins testify to the diets and tastes of Romans from antiquity to the present day.
+Issues of waste disposal, regulation, importation, and economics are all ripe for discussion as we discover the evolution of food commerce in Rome.
+Our time concludes with a stroll through one of Testaccio’s former slaughterhouses and a visit to Città dell’Altra Economia, a space dedicated to organic food and wine, bringing our lesson full circle from antiquity to the modern day.
+Please note, this tour includes a significant amount of walking and, unlike my other culinary tours, does not include food tastings—though a stop for gelato along the way can be arranged!

 Introduction to Italian Wines

 The world of Italian wine, with its 20 regions and hundreds of appellations, can be intimidating.
-During this wine tasting held at a wine bar, we will demystify Italian vino by sampling an array of wines paired with food.
+During this tasting held at a wine bar, we will demystify Italian vino by sampling an array of wines paired with food.
+Sparkling white wines from northern Italy, rich rosé wines from Abruzzo, or reds from Lombardy are just some of what may be covered.
+This is the perfect experience for those wishing to gain knowledge into excellent, affordable wines and come away with tools to bring a special bottle of Italian wine home or make an excellent selection at their local wine shop.
+Rate excludes the cost of food and beverages consumed during the tour.

 Italian Craft Beers

 This tasting, which takes place at a wine bar, will focus on “natural” wine—wine that has been made with minimal chemical intervention in the vineyard and cellar (the vast majority of wine does not fall into this category!).
-We will address the controversies surrounding Italian wine labeling, seek a definition of the elusive term “natural wines” and taste spectacular–and affordable–esoteric bottles.
+Unfiltered sparkling wines, white wines made with long maceration on the skins, or reds produced in terracotta amphorae are just some of the varieties we may taste during our time together.
+We will also address the controversies surrounding Italian wine labeling, seek a definition of the elusive term “natural wines” and taste delicious—and affordable—bottles.
+Rate excludes the cost of food and beverages consumed during the tour.

 Art Historical and Archeological Tours of Rome